 Professor Cindy Margaret Farquhar

-CNZM, MBChB, DipObMedGyn, MD, FRCOG, FRANZCOG, CREI, MPH
+CNZM, FRNZ, MBChB, DipObMedGyn, MD, FRCOG, FRANZCOG, CREI, MPH

-I trained in medicine at the University of Auckland and completed her speciality training in obstetrics and gynaecology in the United Kingdom.
-I was appointed as a part time senior lecturer in 1989 at the University of Auckland.
-I have also held a consultant appointment in obstetrics and gynaecology at National Women’s Hospital since that time.
-In 2000, I was a Harkness Fellow for the Commonwealth Fund and spent one year at the Agency for Healthcare Research and Quality in Maryland, USA.
-My clinical interests are polycystic ovarian syndrome, pelvic pain, endometriosis, unexplained infertility and the management of abnormal uterine bleeding.
-I have been involved in leading many clinical trials in gynaecology and subfertility.
-I have also led guideline development groups on heavy menstrual bleeding, uterine fibroids and the management of women with breech presentation and vaginal birth after caesarean section, diabetes in pregnancy as well as assisting with training in guideline development workshops.
-She has over 220 peer reviewed publications and twenty technical reports.
-I am the past Chair of the board of the NZ Guidelines Group (www.nzgg.org.nz) and the past Chair of the Perinatal and Maternal Mortality Review Committee (www.newhealth.govt.nz/pmmrc ).
-I am currently the co-chair of the Cochrane Steering Group.
-I am also the lead methodologist for the WHO Fertility Guidelines in 2018-2019.
+Cindy trained in medicine at the University of Auckland and completed her speciality training in obstetrics and gynaecology in the United Kingdom.
+She was appointed as a part time senior lecturer in 1989 at the University of Auckland.
+Cindy has also held a consultant appointment in obstetrics and gynaecology at National Women’s Hospital since that time.
+In 2000, Cindy was a Harkness Fellow for the Commonwealth Fund and spent one year at the Agency for Healthcare Research and Quality in Maryland, USA.
+Her clinical interests are polycystic ovarian syndrome, pelvic pain, endometriosis, unexplained infertility and the management of abnormal uterine bleeding.
+Cindy has been involved in leading many clinical trials in gynaecology and subfertility.
+She has also led guideline development groups on heavy menstrual bleeding, uterine fibroids and the management of women with breech presentation and vaginal birth after caesarean section, diabetes in pregnancy as well as assisting with training in guideline development workshops.
+Cindy has over 300 peer reviewed publications and twenty technical reports.
+She is the past Chair of the board of the NZ Guidelines Group (www.nzgg.org.nz) and the past Chair of the Perinatal and Maternal Mortality Review Committee (www.hqsc.govt.nz/our-programmes/mrc/pmmrc/).
+Cindy was the co-chair of the Cochrane Governing Board until 2018.
+In 2018, Cindy was awarded the Liley Medal for a clnical study on IUI, and in 2019, was awarded the Research Excellence Medal of the University of Auckland.
+In 2019, Cindy was made a Fellow of the Royal Society of New Zealand.

 Research | Current